nmalthouse/rathammer/doc/start.md

 This can be permanently set in the config.vdf window section.

 ## Editing
 Once you have successfully started RatHammer you will be greeted by a "pause menu", there are various global settings in here and documentation.
-Open and close the pause menu with 'Escape'
+Open and close the pause menu with 'Escape'.
 RatHammer was designed with 3D editing as the main form.
 There are 2d views but are relegated to speciality tasks that benefit from a orthographic view, such as alignment and selection of vertices in an axis aligned solid.

 Quick reference: